suvrotica/eco30/web2/src/routes/project/+page.md

 -   Progress Reporting: Implementation of processes for tracking and reporting project progress, such as status updates, milestone reports, or project dashboard updates.
 -   Stakeholder Engagement: Development of strategies for engaging stakeholders and soliciting their input, feedback, and support throughout the project lifecycle.
 -   Documentation: Creation and maintenance of comprehensive project documentation, including technical documentation, meeting notes, and decision logs, to ensure that all project information is accessible and up-to-date.

+### Team Size

+The size of a team may change depending on the needs of a project or the phase.
+It is not uncommon for a team to include freelancers, part-time workers, or temporary employees to meet deadlines or address specific skill gaps.
+The ideal team size varies depending on the type of work, the interdependence of tasks, and the level of collaboration required among team members.

+In general, smaller teams tend to perform better when tasks require close collaboration and interdependence among team members.
+For most collaborative teams, the ideal size is between 4 and 8 members.
+This range can help balance the need for diversity in skills, knowledge, and experience while maintaining effective communication and coordination within the team.

+However, team dynamics can change with the addition of freelancers or part-timers.
+While these additional members may help meet deadlines or address specific needs, they can also increase the complexity of team communication and coordination.
+The formula for communication pathways in a team is n (n - 1) / 2, where n is the number of team members.
+As the team size increases, the number of communication pathways also increases, which can make coordination more challenging.

+Ultimately, the goal should be to find a team size and composition that works well for the specific project or organization.
+This might involve testing different team sizes, evaluating the balance of full-time employees and temporary workers, and considering how team members' skills and expertise complement each other.
+As team dynamics change, it is essential to regularly assess and adjust team composition to ensure optimal performance and satisfaction for all members.

+When creating a budget, it is essential to consider both the rough team size and the salary ranges for each role as indicative placeholders.
+Since team size can vary depending on the project requirements, the budget is based on the ideal team size as discussed, which can typically range between 4 and 8 for most collaborative teams.

+Salary ranges have been considered in the budget.
+It's important to note that actual monthly salaries can differ based on factors such as experience, skills, and performance.
+Salary structures help ensure that pay levels for groups of jobs are competitive externally and equitable internally.

+This approach will help ensure a more accurate and flexible budget that can adapt to the changing needs of the project.